Ebonain1void/Ebonian-mod/README.md

 # Ebonian-mod
-A mod fro terraria in tmodloader
+A mod for terraria in tmodloader